bruno-chavez/go-microservice-template/README.md

 + Optional CORS handling with [rs/cors](https://github.com/rs/cors), see `server/server.go` for how to enable it.

 # Continuous Integration
-`go-microservice-template` currently, it uses Github Actions for linting, testing and building the microservice.
+`go-microservice-template` currently uses GitHub Actions for running a CI pipeline containing linting, testing and building the binary and Docker image.
 Current workflow:

 + Lints with [golangci-lint](https://github.com/golangci/golangci-lint).
 + Run unit tests and prints the results with [tparse](https://github.com/mfridman/tparse).